GCP Cloud Billing Integration

 Create a service account key:

-Once the GCP service account has been connected, set up the remaining configuration parameters:
+Once the GCP service account has been connected, set up the remaining configuration parameters.

-If you've connected using Workload Identity federation:
+If you've connected using Workload Identity Federation, add these configs:

 kubectl create secret generic gcp-secret -n kubecost --from-file=./compute-viewer-kubecost-key.json